jessyoder/VBA-Challenge/README.md

 # VBA-Challenge
 Using VBA Scripting to analyze real stock market data

-* I createe a script that loops through all the stocks for one year and outputs the following information.
+* I created a script that loops through all the stocks for one year and outputs the following information.

   * The ticker symbol.